Mac OS X USB Stick

 If you create the stick using software such as Diskimage, you can skip the following steps and simply start your software.

-This description refers to the integrated Apple tool for creating a boot stick.
+This description refers to the built-in Apple tool for creating a boot stick.

-Open the terminal (click on the magnifying glass at the top right and search for terminal and confirm).
+Open Terminal (click on the magnifying glass at the top right and search for Terminal and confirm).

 Here are the terminal commands for the different operating systems: